PhilipGriffith/AHPy/README.md

 0.022
 ```

-First, we create a dictionary of pairwise comparisons using the values from the matrix above.
-We then create a Compare object, initializing it with a unique name and the dictionary we just made (we also change the precision and random index so that the results match those given by Saaty).
+First, we create a dictionary of pairwise comparisons using the values from the matrix above.<br>
+We then create a Compare object, initializing it with a unique name and the dictionary we just made.
+We also change the precision and random index so that the results match those provided by Saaty.<br>
 Finally, we can print the Compare object's target weights and consistency ratio to see the results of our analysis.
 Brilliant!

 ### Choosing a leader